dropbox/AffectedModuleDetector/README.md

 ## Custom tasks

-If you want to add a custom gradle command to execute with impact analysis you must create enum which implementing [AffectedModuleTaskType]().
+If you want to add a custom gradle command to execute with impact analysis you must create data structure which implementing [AffectedModuleTaskType]().

+**NOTE1:** Your declared data structure might be in any place of your project.<br/>
+**NOTE2:** In example bottom we using ENUM, but it not necessary.
+You can use any way for overriding fields of interface.

 Example:
 ```kotlin
 enum class CustomImpactAnalysisTaskType(
     override val commandByImpact: String,
     override val originalGradleCommand: String,